the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-open.md

 (cm-pr-open-benefits)=
 ## Benefits of Open Peer Review

 - Including increasing accountability of reviewers, which should in turn increase the quality, fairness, constructiveness and courteousness of reviews
-- Transparency allows for validation of peer review and [identifying biases](https://twitter.com/giladfeldman/status/1568391773353037824)
+- Transparency allows for validation of peer review and [identifying biases](https://web.archive.org/web/20221116192110/https://twitter.com/giladfeldman/status/1568391773353037824), which may improve diversity/inclusion of the peer review process
-- Recognition for Peer Review (especially if it can become a {ref}`Research Object that can be cited<cm-citable-cite>`Research Object that can be cited
+- Recognition for Peer Review (especially if it can become a {ref}`Research Object that can be cited<cm-citable-cite>`
 - Reviews can become reusable (as normally the authors of review retain copyright and if they are anonymous you cannot ask their permission)
 - Reviews can be used as teaching materials to improve the peer review process
 - [Facilitates dialogue](https://polarjournal.org/2022/06/13/__trashed-2/) and [collaboration](https://allegralaboratory.net/who-cares-peer-review-at-allegra/) between authors, reviewers and editors